SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 1. Publish-Subscribe (Durable): My events must be processed in order so I want them processed by one microservice AND I want events saved when my microservice is disconnected.
 1. Consumer Groups: I need to be able to scale my microservices up/down in order to process my events and order isn't important.

-Positive
-: 💥 Note that sometimes order **and** scaling matters!
+<aside class="positive"> 💥 Note that sometimes order **and** scaling matters!
 This is also possible by using dynamic topics and wildcard subscriptions that we'll cover in an upcoming section.
-Learn more about Solace topics in [this video](https://www.youtube.com/watch?v=PP1nNlgERQI&ab_channel=Solace).
+Learn more about Solace topics in [this video](https://www.youtube.com/watch?v=PP1nNlgERQI&ab_channel=Solace). </aside>

 ### Publish-Subscribe (Non-Durable)
 There are many use cases where you need to process events in order as they are published to a defined topic.
 In order to do this with Spring Cloud Stream you would create your `Function` or `Consumer` function and configure the input binding for it to receive messages from a specific destination.
 There are two ways to do this with the Solace binder.
 The standard way, with no Solace specific configurations, is non-durable and we'll start there.